rudyzhou/Dynamic_Kymograph/README.md

 # Dynamic_Kymograph

-ImageJ plugin for kymographs with key framing and interpolation.
-This readme describes how to use Dynamic Kymograph to analyze microtubule dynamics and generate kymographs for ROIs like this:
+Dynamic Kymograph is an ImageJ plugin for kymographs with key framing and interpolation.
+This readme describes how to use Dynamic Kymograph to create ROIs like this and generate kymographs from such ROIs.

 ![Example ROI](/images/kymo_demonstration.gif)